🛞 Trail Mod Guide

 Wiring Tips

-- Heat shrink every connection — vibration on trail loosens wire nuts
+3. Heat shrink every connection — vibration on trail loosens wire nuts over time

-See our full lighting guide for pod light recommendations, headlight upgrades, and rock light kits.
+See our full accessories guide for pod light recommendations, headlight upgrades, and rock light kits.